 – aggression, the desire to assert oneself at the expense of the younger, weaker

-– the desire to prove himself externally: in clothing, behavior
+– the desire to prove himself externally: in clothing, behaviour

 – the habit of manipulating others